navh/postal-parser/README.md

  2. Create graph for the model using the [notebook.](https://github.com/Beaver-2020/postal-parser/blob/master/training/create_graph.ipynb) and save it to the GS bucket.
  3. Submit pyspark job using submit_pyspark_job.sh with the specified graph path.
  4. Optimize the model based on the results.
- 5. Test on HSBC data and repeat the process with randomized data.
+ 5. Test on bank data and repeat the process with randomized data.

 ### Tensorflow graph for NerDLApproach()
 The graph path can be specified in the input to the training pipeline.
 This should only be done if there is an error `Could not find a suitable tensorflow graph for embeddings`.